A Climate Change and Renewable Energy Policy Statement

 - The ‘National Natural Resources’ map shows that the Cambrian Mountains are: an “Upland Habitat”, a “biodiversity hotspot” an “ecosystem service hotspot” as well as being part of a “Biodiversity Network”;

 - Policy 18, parts 3 & 4:- covering “…….no adverse effects on the integrity of Internationally designated sites…..” and “….no unacceptable adverse impacts on national statutory designated sites for nature conservation….”
-The Cambrian Mountains have quite a number of scientific designated sites including: Special Areas for Conservation, Special Protection Areas, Sites of Special Scientific Interest, and National Nature Reserves.
+The Cambrian Mountains include a large number of scientific designated sites including: Special Areas for Conservation, Special Protection Areas, Sites of Special Scientific Interest, and National Nature Reserves.
 In addition, Cors Caron, a UN RAMSAR site, abuts the boundary of the Cambrian Mountains;

 This conclusion is reinforced by NRW’s “Landmap” – the Geographical Information System which provides evaluations of various aspects of landscape quality across Wales.
 The prominent hill tops within the three massifs which make up the Cambrian Mountains as a whole each rate highly in the Visual & Sensory layer of the system: